michaelhuettermann/otello/README.md

 ## Setup the baseline

 - Install Gradle, e.g. with an appropriate package manager: ```sdk install gradle 8.13```.
-- Clone this Git repository.
+- Clone this Git repository on the OCI instance.
+Your local clone is the working directory.
 - Assemble the build, with Gradle: ```gradle assemble```.

 ## Run&inspect the example